LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

 Let’s gather up a few of the ``List`` methods that we’ve encountered so far, along with a few new ones.
-While these will be the most common methods and properties that you use with this class, they by no means represent a complete list.
-Refer to the `official documentation on the List class <https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.8>`__ for such a list, and for more details.
+While these will be the most common methods and properties that you use with this class, they by no means represent a complete record.
+Refer to the `official documentation on the List class <https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.8>`__ for such a record, and for more details.

 To demonstrate the use of these methods, we'll create a new ``List`` called ``planets``.